 - HCA Inc To Pay $16.5 Million To Resolve Federal & State Health Care Fraud Investigation

-- Grace Healthcare And Grace Ancillary Services Agree To Pay United States And State Of Tennessee $2.7 Million To Resolve False Claims Allegations
+- Grace Healthcare and Grace Ancillary Services Agree to Pay United States and State of Tennessee $2.7 Million to Resolve False Claim Allegations

 To report fraud and abuse against the Federal government, please contact the ACE Coordinator for the Eastern District of Tennessee.